skibblenybbles/django-daydreamer/README.md

     a falsy value, no return URL query parameter will be included in the redirect URL.

-For usage examples, see the source in `daydreamer.views.behaviors.auth`.
+If `<prefix_raise>` is truthy, an exception will be raised immediately and the other attributes will be ignored.
+Otherwise, `deny()` will check if `<prefix_message>` has been set to determine whether to enqueue a message using the `django.core.contrib.messages` framework.
+Finally, it will return a redirect response based on the the `<prefix>_redirect_url` settings.

+To calculate any of these attributes dynamically, you can write them as `@property` methods.
+For more advanced usage, study the object-oriented hooks in the source code and override any methods as necessary.

+The views in `daydreamer.views.behaviors.auth` make extensive use of this API.
+See the source code for usage examples.
+Denial behaviors based on login state, account status, a user's groups, a user's permissions and generic tests are all provided, so the chances are good that you won't have to subclass `Denial`.

 #### `daydreamer.views.behaviors`

-The `behaviors` package provides a rich set of view classes for checking authentication information along with class-based replacements for all of Django's view decorators.
+The `behaviors` package provides a rich set of view classes for checking authentication status along with class-based replacements for all of Django's view decorators.

 Behaviors may inherit from `Deny`, `Allow` or `View`, which will determine whether and when they take effect with a call to `dispatch()`.
-Behaviors inheriting from `View` have the highest priority, which we'll call "dispatch" priority.
-Behaviors inheriting from `Deny` have the next highest priority, followed by behaviors inheriting from `Allow`.
-We'll call these "deny" and "allow" priority, respectively.
+Behaviors inheriting from `View` have the highest priority, which we'll call *dispatch* priority.
+Behaviors inheriting from `Deny` have the next highest priority, which we'll call *deny* priority.
+Finally, behaviors inheriting from `Allow` have the lowest priority, which we'll call *allow* priority.

-The consequence of this design is that, even if you inherit from "dispatch," "deny" and "allow" behaviors and mix them in the wrong order, the effect of the behaviors will still be ordered correctly.
+The consequence of this design is that, even if you inherit from *dispatch*, *deny* and *allow*  behaviors and mix them in the wrong order, the effect of the behaviors will still be ordered correctly.

-For example, `CachePage` has "allow" priority and `LoginRequired` has deny priority.
-If we set up a view like so:
+For example, `CachePage` has *allow* priority and `LoginRequired` has *deny* priority.
+If we were to set up a view like this:

 ```python
 from daydreamer.views import behaviors, generic